 Once you have completed your edits, re-publish your page.
 The link address will be the same as it was before you un-published the page to make changes.
 You will not need to send out a new link to your constituents.

 You can view and export all your custom form entries from the Statistics Report section of the custom form detail page.

 Click "All Entries" to see a list of all submissions.
 You can export all entries by clicking the "Excel" link.

 Clicking the "All Entries" button will take you to the Survey Entries page for that custom form.
 Click "View" to see the data submitted for a particular entry.

-If your form is set up to create accounts, then the "Account ID" column will be populated with the individual account ID number for all entries.
+If your form is set up to create accounts, then the "Account ID" column will be populated with the individual account ID number for all entries, and the account's name will be displayed in the Name column.
 The Account ID will also display if the form was filled out from the Constituent Login Portal.

 You can also see the entry on the responder's Account Detail page in the Custom Form Responses section, as shown in the example below.
 This will only populate for forms that create accounts or when an existing constituent fills out the form while logged in.

 Click the name of a form in the response history to see the full entry.